alexandruast/platform-inception/README.md

 #### Changelog
-automatically start jobs from vagrant: yaml-to-consul, import data, fluentd, fabio deployments can be referenced by commit id
+decision to use multi step Dockerfile and not rely on Jenkins runtimes removed test step from pipelines, to be integrated in build automatically start jobs from vagrant: yaml-to-consul, import data, fluentd, fabio deployments can be referenced by commit id
 yaml-to-consul integration